niart/Aachen-Indoor-VPR/readme.md

     </td>
 </table>

+Five recordings (Trip0 ~ Trip4) were made by manually driving the robot along predefined routes, each consisting of three rounds in the office.
+Four were under normal lighting, and one (Trip2) in dim conditions.
 An overview and downloading path of each dataset is in the table below:

 | Original recording            | illumination | motion-capture |event samples|RGB samples|
 |------------------|--------------|----------------|---------------------|-------|